tlorantfy/archicad-python-scripts/README.md

 # Ready-to-go Python scripts for Archicad.

 ## recurring_publish.py

 ### Description
 The script can schedule recurring publishing.
 The related Archicad project must be opened before executing the script, because the script retrieves the projectdata during the start-up of the script.

-Archicad will be shut down after each publishing and it will be restarted before each publishing, the project will be reloaded.
+Additional JSON Commands Add-On (version 25.1 or later) is required to run.
+Download it from here: https://github.com/tlorantfy/archicad-additional-json-commands/releases

 ### Features

+* Archicad will be shut down after each publishing and it will be restarted before each publishing, the project will be reloaded automatically.
 * User can choose from the Publisher Sets.
 Only the selected sets will be published.
 Multiple choice is available.
 * Recur time can be set in minutes.
 * Continuous progress report, the remaining time till the next publishing countdown appears.